TheOdinProject/curriculum/README.md

 DONE Add edit picture on Gravatar link
 DONE Add links to G+ and Skype and Screenhero
-DONE Link from modal to user profile page (and pull info from it for quick reference)
+DONE Link from modal to user profile page (and pull info from it for quick reference) DONE Set up users index page to list all users and their projects, last login DONE Set up students link on navbar
-* Set up users index page to list all users and their projects, last login
+* Redo hiding signup stuff so option is required to show it

 BUG LIST: